 - 01-1.
-Banding together without administrative approval for the purpose of demonstration, work stoppage, disruption of unit operations or the like. - 01-2.
-Taking over a part of the physical plant. - 01-3.
-Involvement in writing, circulating or signing petition or similar declaration that poses a threat to the security of the facility.
+Banding together without administrative approval for the purpose of demonstration, work stoppage, disruption of unit operations or the like.

+A - 01-2.
+Taking over a part of the physical plant; may result in the loss of all good time. - 01-3.
+Involvement in writing, circulating or signing a petition or similar declaration that poses a threat to the security of the facility.